-- member organisations of the William Buck Group, an association of independent firms each trading under the name of William Buck in Brisbane, Melbourne, Sydney, Adelaide and Perth, and William Buck Christmas Gouwland in Auckland, NZ
+- member organisations of the William Buck Group, an association of firms each trading under the name of William Buck in Brisbane, Melbourne, Sydney, Adelaide and Perth, and William Buck Christmas Gouwland in Auckland, NZ

 - companies or individuals contracted to assist us in providing services or who perform functions on our behalf (such as mailing houses, specialist consultants, barristers and solicitors, contractors or temporary employees to handle peak period workloads, information technology service providers, superannuation fund trustees, insurance providers, fund managers and other product providers)

 - courts, tribunals and regulatory authorities, as required or authorised by law

 - auditors or compliance officers, as required by Law or Professional Associations

 - anyone else to whom you consent, such as banks, accountants and other financial institutions.

 Where Wealth Advisory services are provided to you, we are required under the Code of Professional Practice of the Financial Planning Association of Australia, to make certain information available for inspection by the Association on request to ensure ongoing compliance with mandatory professional standards.
 The Corporations Act has also provided the Australian Securities and Investments Commission with the authority to inspect certain personal information that is kept on our files about you.
 This may involve the disclosure of your personal information.

 Where you engage us to attend to your tax affairs we will assume (unless you advise otherwise) that you have specifically authorised us to deal directly with the Australian Tax Office (the “ATO”) regarding day to day type matters.
 If, in the course of our dealings with the ATO, they request information regarding you that we believe is outside of such matters, e.g. Tax Office audit, we will request your specific authority before complying with their request.